Overview

 The facility is closely aligned with World Bank Country Partnership Framework objectives, which aim to make development country-driven, systematic, evidence-based, selective, and focused on the Bank's twin goals of ending extreme poverty and increasing shared prosperity in a sustainable manner.

-The facility’s management team works with development partners both within and outside the World Bank Group to identify promising emissions reductions concepts and programs and to implement countries’ own priorities, e.g., their NDCs.
+The facility’s management team works with development partners both within and outside the World Bank Group to identify promising emissions reductions concepts and programs and to implement individual country priorities, e.g., their NDCs.

 Key Areas of Work